ngfuong/libinput-gestures/README.md

 ### LIBINPUT-GESTURES
+## (ngfuong) CONFIGURATION FILE IS CUSTOMIZED WITH XTE TO PREVENT LATENCY
 [Libinput-gestures][REPO] is a utility which reads [libinput gestures](https://wayland.freedesktop.org/libinput/doc/latest/gestures.html) from your touchpad and maps them to gestures you configure in a